karlgbrl/zxeno/TOS.md

 # Terms of Service

-1. **Acceptance of Terms:**
+**1. Acceptance of Terms**
 By using ZXeno, you agree to comply with these Terms of Service.
 If you do not agree, please refrain from using the bot.

-2. **Bot Purpose:**
+**2. Bot Purpose and Functionality**
-ZXeno is designed to assist users by providing additional information related to the "cinfo" commands in the game "AniGame."
+ZXeno is a Discord bot designed to enhance your experience with the game "AniGame."
+It offers several features, including:
-3. **User Responsibilities:**
+ * **History Tracking (`{prefix}history`):** Allows users to view their in-game history related to raids, claims, redemptions, lottery, and more.
+ * **Clan Management (`{prefix}clan`):** Provides tools for clan leaders to track member donations (by analyzing `{prefix}cl donate <amount>` messages) and activity.
+ * **Enhanced Character Information (`{prefix}cinfo`):** Replaces the standard AniGame character card with more detailed information, such as Rarity with/without Ascension stats and market values.
+ * **Other Utility Commands:** The bot may offer additional commands to provide further assistance and information.
+A list of available commands and their basic usage can be found in the bot by using the command `{prefix}help`.

+**3. User Responsibilities**
-Users must not misuse the bot, including but not limited to spamming commands or engaging in abusive behavior.
+Users must not misuse the bot, including but not limited to:
+ * Spamming commands or excessively using bot features.
+ * Attempting to manipulate or exploit bot functionalities.
+ * Engaging in abusive behavior towards other users or the bot itself.
+ * Using the bot in a way that violates AniGame's own terms of service.
+ * Impersonating bot administrators or other users through bot interactions.

-4. **Data Collection and Usage:**
+**4. Data Collection and Usage**
-ZXeno may collect and store certain user data related to bot usage to enhance functionality and improve user experience.
-This may include:
+ZXeno may collect and store certain user data related to bot usage to enhance functionality, improve user experience, and for analytical purposes.
+Details about the data collected and how it is used are outlined in our Privacy Policy: [https://github.com/karlgbrl/zxeno/blob/main/PRIVACY.md](https://github.com/karlgbrl/zxeno/blob/main/PRIVACY.md).

-    * **Discord User ID:** Used to identify individual users and their interactions with the bot.
-    * **Server ID:** Used to understand bot usage within specific Discord servers.
-    * **Command Usage:** Tracking which commands are used and how frequently.
-This helps us understand popular features and identify areas for improvement (e.g., to create a usage counter).
-5. **Modifications:**
+**5. Modifications**
 These Terms may be updated periodically.
-Users will be notified of significant changes.
+Users will be notified of significant changes, typically through announcements on our Discord server.
+Continued use of the bot after such changes constitutes acceptance of the updated Terms.

-6. **Limitation of Liability:**
+**6. Limitation of Liability**
 The bot is provided "as is" without any warranties, express or implied.
 The developers are not liable for any direct, indirect, incidental, consequential, or special damages arising out of or in any way connected with the use of this bot.

-7. **Contact Information:**
+**7. Contact Information**
-For questions or concerns, please contact the developer at `koshiro.gg` in Discord or Join our [Discord Server](https://support.zxeno.space/)
+For questions or concerns regarding these Terms, please contact the developer at `koshiro.gg` in Discord or join our [Discord Server](https://support.zxeno.space/).